starcodekei/easmon-ng/README.md

-multimon-ng a fork of multimon.
-It decodes the following digital transmission modes:
+easmon-ng is a fork of multimon-ng which is a fork of multimon.
+It decodes the following:

-- POCSAG512 POCSAG1200 POCSAG2400
+- EAS only
+- Everything else has been removed to make this app lighter and easier to script on RaspberryPi
+- (Assuming this damn thing will compile there)

+Changes planned (not done yet):
-- EAS
+- Removed all demods except EAS
-- UFSK1200 CLIPFSK AFSK1200 AFSK2400 AFSK2400_2 AFSK2400_3
-- HAPN4800
+- Removed X11
-- FSK9600
+- Removed Windows support

 - DTMF
 - ZVEI1 ZVEI2 ZVEI3 DZVEI PZVEI
 - EEA EIA CCIR